Explanatory gap: Implications

-At the core of the problem, according to Levine, is our lack of understanding of what it means for a qualitative experience to be fully comprehended.
-He emphasizes that we don't even know to what extent it is appropriate to inquire into the nature of this kind of experience.
-He uses the laws of gravity as an example, which laws seem to explain gravity completely yet do not account for the gravitational constant.
-Similarly to the way in which gravity appears to be an inexplicable brute fact of nature, the case of qualia may be one in which we are either lacking essential information or in which we're exploring a natural phenomenon that simply is not further apprehensible.
-Levine suggests that, as qualitative experience of a physical or functional state may simply be such a brute fact, perhaps we should consider whether or not it is really necessary to find a more complete explanation of qualitative experience.
+According to Levine, the core of the problem is our lack of understanding of what it means for a qualitative experience to be fully comprehended.
+He emphasizes that we do not even know to what extent it is appropriate to inquire into the nature of this kind of experience.
+He uses the laws of gravity as an example, which laws seem to explain gravity completely, yet do not account for the gravitational constant.
+Similar to how gravity appears to be an inexplicable brute fact of nature, the case of qualia may be one in which we either lack essential information or explore a natural phenomenon that is not further apprehensible.
+Levine suggests that, for this reason, perhaps we should consider whether it is necessary to find a more complete explanation of qualitative experience.

-Levine points out that the solution to the problem of understanding how much there is to be known about qualitative experience seems even more difficult because we also lack a way to articulate what it means for actualities to be knowable in the manner that he has in mind.
-He does conclude that there are good reasons why we wish for a more complete explanation of qualitative experiences.
-One very significant reason is that consciousness appears to only manifest where mentality is demonstrated in physical systems that are quite highly organized.
-This, of course, may be indicative of a human capacity for reasoning that is no more than the result of organized functions.
-Levine expresses that it seems counterintuitive to accept this implication that the human brain, so highly organized as it is, could be no more than a routine executor.
-He notes that although, at minimum, Materialism appears to entail reducibility of anything that is not physically primary to an explanation of its dependence on a mechanism that can be described in terms of physical fundamentals, that kind of reductionism doesn't attempt to reduce psychology to physical science.
-However, it still entails that there are inexplicable classes of facts which are not treated as relevant to statements pertinent to psychology.
+Levine points out that understanding how much there is to be known about qualitative experience seems even more difficult because we lack a way to articulate what it means for actualities to be knowable in the manner he has in mind.
+He concludes that there are good reasons to want a more complete explanation of qualitative experiences.
+One is that consciousness appears to manifest only where mentality is demonstrated in physical systems that are quite highly organized.
+Levine argues that it seems counterintuitive to accept this implication that the human brain, so highly organized as it is, could be no more than a routine executor.
+He notes that while materialism appears to entail the reducibility of anything that is not physically primary to an explanation of its dependence on a mechanism that can be described in terms of physical fundamentals, that kind of reductionism does not attempt to reduce psychology to physical science.
+However, it still entails that inexplicable classes of facts are not treated as relevant to statements pertinent to psychology.

+Christian List believes that the existence of first-personal facts provides a refutation of not only physicalist theories of consciousness, but also most standard versions of dualism.

-Many philosophers have doubted the idea that explanatory gap could be solved, being that proponents of the argument use it to support arguments against materialism, physicalism and naturalism, its arguments appear to resist any scientific or philosophical solution to the problem.
-David Chalmers has also acknowledged that even when science bridges the gap to some degree, the problem will persist.
+Many philosophers have doubted that the explanatory gap can be solved.
+As proponents of the argument use it to support arguments against materialism, physicalism, and naturalism, its arguments appear to resist any scientific or philosophical solution to the problem.
+David Chalmers acknowledged that even when science somehow bridges the gap, the problem will persist.

+History

+Leibniz's passage describing the explanatory gap is as follows:

+It must be confessed, moreover, that perception, and that which depends on it, are inexplicable by mechanical causes, that is, by figures and motions, And, supposing that there were a mechanism so constructed as to think, feel and have perception, we might enter it as into a mill.
+And this granted, we should only find on visiting it, pieces which push one against another, but never anything by which to explain a perception.
+This must be sought, therefore, in the simple substance, and not in the composite or in the machine.